jeffreykegler/hoonlint/misc/whitespace.md

 in Hoon, so
 in this section we will work out its implications in detail.
-For the purposes of this section, it is assumed that tight (horizontal) alignment is not being used.
+For the purposes of this section, it is assumed that tight alignment is not being used.

 In a basic syntax `n`-arity hoon, a vertically separated `m`'th runechild should be aligned `n-m` stops after than the anchor column.